 - Knowledge of socioeconomic and political structures in which leadership is most needed, including government, the world economy, technology and the rapidly changing realm of healthcare

 - Understanding of the language of business, with a special focus on healthcare

 - Strategies to achieve change in healthcare organizations by leading design-oriented teams

 These four elements create a leadership package that will prime the student executive to assume a more responsible and influential position in an existing organization or to build a dynamic new organization.
 Together, these skills help leaders act with confidence and decisiveness in the face of uncertainty.

 With only 16 total 3-day visits to campus, the Cleveland Clinic-Weatherhead Executive MBA is designed to be manageable for busy executives, allowing experienced professionals from around the world to participate in a one-of-a-kind leadership program.

 While the on-campus requirements are minimal, the Cleveland Clinic-Weatherhead EMBA program demands a serious time commitment from each participant.
-Although individual study habits vary in an executive healthcare MBA program, students should anticipate devoting a minimum of 15 hours per week to study.
+Although individual study habits vary in an executive healthcare MBA program, successful students may devote 15 hours per week to the program.

 Read more about the Cleveland Clinic-Weatherhead EMBA’s unique curriculum design and course sequence, and find essential admission information, such as application requirements, deadlines, and program start dates for the Cleveland Clinic-Weatherhead Executive MBA.